Skip to Content

 How To Dry Oak Leaves

-To dry oak leaves, gather several stems together and tie them together and hang upside down.
+To dry oak leaves, gather several stems together, tie them together, and hang them upside down.

-I added mine to our porch rockers’ backs to dry and after four to five days, the leaves were dry.
+I added mine to our porch rockers’ backs to dry, and the leaves were dry after four to five days.

 A few had begun to curl more than I wanted.
-Just place the oak leaves on a paper towel or wax paper between two heavy books to flatten them.
+Just flatten the oak leaves on a paper towel or wax paper between two heavy books.
 By the next day, they were ready to add to the wreath.

 To add interest to the fall leaf wreath, I decided to gather some fallen leaves that had turned brown.